sotirischatzimiltis/MscThesis/README.md

  #### Federated Learning
  > Note: For this part it is better to follow the documentation provided by Flower [here](https://flower.dev/docs/)
- 1. Open the experiment folder you want to recreate: MLP,SNN or LogReg.
+ 1. Open the experiment folder you want to recreate: [MLP](https://github.com/sotirischatzimiltis/MscThesis/tree/main/FederatedLearning/MLP) , [SNN](https://github.com/sotirischatzimiltis/MscThesis/tree/main/FederatedLearning/SNN) or [LogReg](https://github.com/sotirischatzimiltis/MscThesis/tree/main/FederatedLearning/LogReg).
+ 2. Download the files of the experiment.
+    > Note: The client and server scripts do not contain RSA encryption.
+For utilising encryption as well follow the documentation provided by flower